John Kozarich, Ph.D.

 Stephen Sabba, MD

-Dr. Sabba has been a leading Bio/Pharma Analyst and Fund Manager for Knott Partners, L.P., an investment fund company, since November 2006.
-Previously he was a Partner and Director of Research with Kilkenny Capital Management, a Chicago-based biomedical hedge fund.
-Prior to that, Dr. Sabba was Director of Research at Sturza's Medical Research, and previously was a gastroenterologist and internist in private practice at Phelps Memorial Hospital in North Tarrytown, New York.
-He received his medical degree from the New York University School of Medicine, and completed a residency in internal medicine and a fellowship in gastroenterology at the Veterans Administration Medical Center in New York City.
-He earned a Bachelor of Science degree with honors at Cornell University.
-Dr. Sabba has served as a member of the board of the directors for QLT, Inc., a leading Canadian biotech company, since June 2012.
+Stephen L. Sabba, M.D., has served as a member of Ligand’s board of directors since August 2008.
+Dr. Sabba has been a leading Health Care Analyst and Portfolio Manager for Knott Partners, L.P., an investment fund company, since November 2006.
+Previously he was a Partner and Director of Research with Kilkenny Capital Management, a Chicago-based Health Care hedge fund.
+Prior to that, Dr. Sabba was Director of Research at Sturza’s Medical Research, and previously was a gastroenterologist and internist in private practice at Phelps Hospital in North Tarrytown, New York.
+He received his M.D. from the New York University School of Medicine, and completed a residency in internal medicine and a fellowship in gastroenterology at the Veterans Administration Medical Center in New York City.
+He earned a B.S. with honors at Cornell University.
+Dr. Sabba has served as a member of the board of the directors for Novelion Therapeutics Inc., a leading Canadian biotech company, since June 2012.
+In selecting Dr. Sabba to serve as a director, the board considered, among other things, his capital markets and accounting expertise gained from his prior experience working in the hedge fund and investment fund industries.
+Ligand also benefits from his background as a medical doctor and from his understanding of medicine.